 Public healthcare in Mexico

-Citizens and foreigners working in Mexico qualify for treatment under the public programme, Instituto Mexicano de Seguro Social (IMSS).
-Besides government funding for the IMSS, employees contribute part of their salaries, and employers match the amount.
-Retired expats are also entitled to state-subsidised health coverage.
+The government subsidises public healthcare in Mexico through the Secretariat of Health.
+Citizens and foreigners working in Mexico qualify for treatment under the public programme Instituto Mexicano de Seguro Social (IMSS), which is partially funded by the government.
+In addition, employees contribute part of their salaries, and employers match the amount.
+Retired expats are also entitled to state-subsidised health coverage, though due to documentation requirements, enrollment can be complex.

 The quality of care provided by the state system can vary greatly, so most expats opt for private healthcare in Mexico.
-These options may be more pricey, but the facilities are often more advanced, specialised procedures are more accessible and waiting times are much shorter.
+These options may be more pricey, but the facilities are often more advanced, specialised procedures are more accessible, and waiting times are much shorter.

 Pharmacies in Mexico

-Expats who do not speak Spanish may prefer pharmacies linked to private hospitals where they are more likely to find English-speaking staff.
+Expats who do not speak Spanish may prefer pharmacies linked to private hospitals, where they are more likely to find English-speaking staff.

 Health hazards in Mexico